Polarizing beamsplitter (PBS) cubes

 - Applications

-- Optical paths of transmitted and reflected laser beams are equal
+- Equal optical paths for transmitted and reflected laser beams.

-- Heavy construction – each cube is made of two glass prisms
+- Heavy construction, as each cube consists of two glass prisms.

-- Complex manufacturing and more expensive to make in larger sizes
+- Complex manufacturing process; more expensive to produce in larger sizes.

-- Incident light needs to be collimated and perpendicular to the first surface
+- Incident light must be collimated and perpendicular to the first surface.

-- High GDD when used with short pulses
+- High group delay dispersion (GDD) when used with short pulses.

 - Fluorescence spectroscopy.